Young Carers Youth Theatre

-In October 2015 and 2016, young carers from North Somerset created and produced plays in just three days at the actacentre.
-Young people from Weston Super Mare and surrounding areas, all young carers, spent three exciting days devising and producing their own original shows, with family & friends coming along on the evening of the last day to watch the theatrical productions.
+Over the last decade, acta has developed a service for approximately 60 young carers to produce their own theatre each year.
+In addition to the weekly youth theatre, we work with partners in and around Bristol to engage new young carers in fun holiday theatre projects.
+For example, young carers from North Somerset have created and produced plays in just three days at the actacentre in the October half term.
+Young people from Weston Super Mare and surrounding areas, all young carers, spend three exciting days devising and producing their own original shows, with family & friends coming along on the evening of the last day to watch the theatrical productions.

-Similar projects took place in February and July with young carers from South Gloucestershire, North Bristol and Bath & NE Somerset.
+Similar projects take place in February and July with young carers from South Gloucestershire, North Bristol and Bath & NE Somerset.

 acta young carers told us about their experiences of the weekly youth theatre group:-